-Students are expected to attend all lectures, seminars, small group discussions, clinical skill laboratories, and clinical practice in the program.
-Admission to a lecture, small group discussion or laboratory session may be refused by the instructor/tutor if the student is late.
-If a student misses a session, she/he is responsible for obtaining materials from other students.
+Students are expected to attend all lectures, seminars, small group discussions, clinical skill labs, and clinical practice in the program, online or in person.
+Admission to a lecture, small group discussion or clinical skills lab session may be refused by the instructor/ tutor if the student is late.
+If a student misses a session, she/ he is responsible for obtaining materials from other students.
 Students are expected to attend lab sessions for which they are scheduled.
-If a student needs to change a lab section on a particular day, it is her/his responsibility to find another student to switch with and provide a written notification to the lab instructor involved prior to class.
+If a student needs to change a lab section on a particular day, it is her/ his responsibility to find another student to switch with and provide a written notification to the course academic lead and lab instructor involved prior to class.

-Currently students in the Department of Physical Therapy are granted 24/7 access to Laboratories - Room 730/750 (size 80 for each) when they are not used for class.
-There are ten small rooms (721, 727, 738, 740, 744, 753, 758, 758, 218, 220), which can be used for small group practice.
-Students are encouraged to use these facilities to excel learning.
-This access policy is reviewed annually and the Department has the right to adjust it any time based on utilization reviews.
+Students in the Department of Physical Therapy are granted 24/7 access to Laboratories (132, 730, 750), lecture room (140) and small group rooms (721, 727, 738, 740, 744, 753, 758, 758, 218, 220).
+Currently these rooms are used only for scheduled class.
+Students must follow the instructions in the PT Guiding Principles to ensure safety and hygiene in the learning environment.